sts10/remote-words/readme.markdown

 This project (the Rust code and the resulting word lists) is mostly a **proof of concept** to show how very specific word lists can aid users.

+Here's [a blog post](https://sts10.github.io//2022/10/24/a-good-netflix-password.html) I wrote explaining my inspiration and process of this project.

 ## Example

 For example, given this keyboard layout (which I call simply `Qwerty`):